Depending on your diagnosis and the overall impact of your condition, your treatment and management options may be surgical or non-surgical.

 - Pain medications, which can help reduce debilitating pain.
 If your condition has become serious, a more powerful pain medication may be required for a limited time period.
 Once other treatments are helping reduce your pain, we’ll help you slow and stop the use of any pain medications.

-As long as you’re comfortable with managing your condition through non-surgical options, we’ll continue to see as needed.
+As long as you’re comfortable with managing your condition through non-surgical options, we’ll continue to see you as needed.
 Whenever you’re ready, we can discuss your surgical options and consider the risks and benefits.
 Our whole team is here to answer any questions you have, from day one through every follow-up appointment.

 After joint replacement surgery, follow-up appointments are an important part of the healing journey.
 Our friendly and knowledgeable staff will help you schedule your follow-ups.